 Goncourt, Renoir, Rococo Revival

 Copyright 2011 Michael Traver Ridlen

 Ridlen, Michael Traver.
-"Renoir and the Rococo revival." thesis, University of Iowa, 2011.
+"Renoir and the Rococo revival."
+MA (Master of Arts) thesis, University of Iowa, 2011.